Humbly Homemade

 Notes

-• I like the brand Golden Curry for the curry packet.
+• Curry: I like the brand Golden Curry for the curry packet.
 Use either one package of the liquid, or one serving of the solid block.

 Nutrition

-Serving: 1 (of 4)Calories: 729kcalCarbohydrates: 89gProtein: 28gFat: 31gSaturated Fat: 20gPolyunsaturated Fat: 2gMonounsaturated Fat: 7gTrans Fat: 0.01gCholesterol: 143mgSodium: 1570mgPotassium: 1405mgFiber: 10gSugar: 15gVitamin A: 29918IUVitamin C: 26mgCalcium: 205mgIron: 6mg
+Serving: 1 serving (of 4)Calories: 729kcalCarbohydrates: 89gProtein: 28gFat: 31gSaturated Fat: 20gPolyunsaturated Fat: 2gMonounsaturated Fat: 7gTrans Fat: 0.01gCholesterol: 143mgSodium: 1570mgPotassium: 1405mgFiber: 10gSugar: 15gVitamin A: 29918IUVitamin C: 26mgCalcium: 205mgIron: 6mg

 Keyword Japanese curry, Japanese shrimp curry, seafood curry

-Did you make this recipe?Leave a comment below and tag @humbly-homemade on social!
+Did you make this recipe?Leave a comment below - I love hearing from you!

-More Cozy Soup Recipes
+More Easy Dinner Recipes

 About Carissa Erzen